American Eskimo Dog

 Exercise and Play:

-1. Regular Exercise: American Eskimo Dogs are active and intelligent, so they need daily exercise and mental stimulation.
-Engage in activities like playtime, walks, and interactive toys to keep them physically and mentally fit.
+- Regular Exercise American Eskimo Dogs are highly intelligent and active, therefore they require daily physical exercise and mental stimulation.
+Participate in activities such as walking, playtime, and games that keep them mentally and physically healthy.

 Socialization and Training:

-2. Training: These dogs are intelligent and eager to please, so training is generally enjoyable and rewarding.
-Use positive reinforcement techniques to teach commands and good behavior.
+- training: These dogs are adept and keen to please, and so training can be enjoyable and rewarding.
+Utilize positive reinforcement methods to teach commands and positive behavior.

 Health and Veterinary Care: